SimVimCockpit© is an easy to use control interface for your cockpit simulator.

 If you are going to start building your cockpit for the first time you should remember that it could be a very complex and long process.
 You need to know much about many aviation-related things, and preferably you should have various technical skills, at least some craftmanship ability and basic experience in wiring and soldering.

 This interface should become a convenient input/output tool for you, that can ease the implementation of all panel controls and provide all data output while you build your home cockpit simulator.

 Unlike our previous interfaces, SimVimCockpit uses the system bus architecture that provides excellent extension and modularity potential.

 With bus architecture you can gradually build your cockpit and easily expand it by connecting extension modules to the bus at any time into the working system.

 For very simple control panel with several switches and LEDs you can use them directly connected to the controller board.

-Up to 500 inputs for toggle switches, buttons, encoders and multi-position switches can be assigned, this will cover all your needs in creating controls for a cockpit of any complexity.
+For more or less complex cockpit it is better to use the system bus and multiplexer extension boards (16-or 8-channel) for toggle switches, push-buttons, encoders, multi-position switches, this will cover all your needs in creating controls for a cockpit of any complexity.